Here’s How To Prevent Beet Stains From Ruining Your Cutting Board

 Reach for this can in your kitchen cabinet.

-I love adding beets to summer salads for extra color and sweetness — but I’m not too fond of the clean-up process.
+I love adding beets to salads for extra color and sweetness — but I’m not too fond of the clean-up process.
 Dark beet juice leaves a purple stain on my wooden cutting boards that’s difficult to remove.
-Fortunately, I recently found a trick to prevent beets from staining my boards using a simple pantry staple: cooking spray.
+Fortunately, I recently found a trick for keeping beets from staining my boards using a simple pantry staple: cooking spray.

 How to Keep Beet Juice From Staining a Cutting Board

 When it comes to cutting boards, I prefer wood for fruits and veggies and plastic for meat and fish.
 It’s an easy way for me to remember each board’s use and avoid cross-contamination.